 Construction of the B-P Build Alternatives, including the Palmdale Station site, would result in temporary increases in employment.
 However, the temporary employment generated by the HSR project would represent a small percentage of the two-county region's forecasted employment growth.
-This small percentage increase would not be substantial enough to greatly attract workers to the region.
+This small percentage increase would not be substantial enough to greatly attract workers to the region, because the existing underemployed construction workforce is expected to fill the majority of these jobs.
 Therefore, the construction of the Palmdale Station site would not result in the need to construct new or expand existing community facilities to serve the expanded population and employment base.
-The Palmdale Station site would result in less than significant impacts related to the provision of new or physically altered community facilities.
+The Palmdale Station site would result in less than significant impacts related to the provision of new or physically altered governmental facilities.
 Therefore, CEQA does not require any mitigation.

-Impact SO #4: Permanent Displacement and Relocation of Local Residents from Construction

-Table 3.12-15 provides information regarding the residential displacements associated with the Palmdale Station site, including the estimated number of displaced residential units and the estimated number of residents who would be permanently displaced in that area.
+Impact SO #4: Permanent Displacement and Relocation of Local Residents from Construction Table 3.12-15 provides information regarding the residential displacements associated with the Palmdale Station site, including the estimated number of displaced residential units and the estimated number of residents who would be permanently displaced in that area.
 As shown in Table 3.12-15, the proposed Palmdale Station site would displace approximately 312 residential units, which correlates to approximately 1,108 displaced residents.
 Most of these units displaced would be multifamily units.